Alaska Statewide Hair Mercury Biomonitoring Program

 The Environmental Public Health Program conducted a targeted mercury biomonitoring project in rural Alaska.
 The overall goal of the project was to determine if there was a link between fish consumption and hair mercury levels in populations that eat northern pike.
 This project was conducted in collaboration with the US Fish and Wildlife Service (USFWS) and took place in communities on or near several national wildlife refuges throughout Alaska.
 Click here for USFWS and Environmental Public Health Program project fact sheets.

 Consumption guidelines for eating northern pike were developed for women of child-bearing age and young children who live near wildlife refuges from four regions of the state.
-These regional guidelines are available in poster format below:
+These regional guidelines are available on the

 Want more information on mercury?